-An amount of £13,737 was drawn down against Section 106 funds held by the Local Authority for the benefit of the School, to support the payment for the refurbishment works to the Language Block.
-This work was completed in August 2017.
-Works to the main school roof were completed in February 2018.
-This work was funded through the Condition Improvement Fund and the school reserves.
+An amount of £40,000 was drawn down against Section 106 funds held by the Local Authority for the benefit of the Academy, to support the expansion works to the Dining Room and facilities.
+This work was completed in August 2019.
 In accordance with the Charities Statement of Recommended Practice, 'Accounting and Reporting by Charities' (SORP 2005), such capital grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.

-During the year under review, total expenditure of £4,872,918 was covered by recurrent grant funding from the ESFA and local authority together with other incoming resources, with the excess of income over expenditure being covered from the School's reserves.
-The excess of expenditure over income for the period (excluding restricted fixed asset funds) was £139,902 after transfers.
+During the year under review, total expenditure of £5,002,131 was covered by recurrent grant funding from the ESFA and local authority together with other incoming resources, with the excess of income over expenditure being covered from the School's reserves.
+The excess of income over expenditure for the period (excluding restricted fixed asset funds) was £70,334 after transfers

-At 31 August 2018 the net book value of fixed assets was £11,833,348; movements in tangible fixed assets are shown in note 15 to the financial statements.
+At 31 August 2019 the net book value of fixed assets was £11,646,859; movements in tangible fixed assets are shown in note 15 to the financial statements.
 The assets were used exclusively for the provision of education to the pupils of the Academy and associated support services.

 The Local Government Pension Scheme has a negative balance.
-Hymans Roberts LLP, the scheme's actuaries, has provided a valuation report which shows at 31 August 2018 the scheme has assets of £2,445,000 and liabilities of £3,384,000 with a pension deficit of £939,000.
+Hymans Roberts LLP, the scheme's actuaries, has provided a valuation report which shows at 31 August 2019 the scheme has assets of £2,818,000 and liabilities of £4,500,000 with a pension deficit of £1,682,000.
 The effect of this deficit position of the pension scheme means that the Academy Trust will be paying higher employers pension contributions over a period of years, met from the Academy's budgeted income.
 The deficit on the Local Government Pension Scheme, taken on at conversion to Academy, is shown within in the Statement of Financial Activity.

-The School's Finance Policy and Procedure that lays out the framework for financial management was reviewed and adopted.
+The Academy's Finance Policy and Procedure that lays out the framework for financial management was reviewed and adopted.
 This sets out the financial responsibilities of the Governing Body, the Headteacher, the School Business Manager, budget holders and other staff, including the delegated authority for spending.
-Other finance policies reviewed and adopted in the year included Charging and Remissions, Lettings, Anti-Fraud, Investment, Whistleblowing and Best Value.
+Other finance policies reviewed and adopted in the year included Charging and Remissions, Lettings, Anti Fraud, Investment, Whistleblowing and Best Value.